 Members of TEK who are living abroad are also eligible to vote in the General Council election.
 The eligibility requirements and election dates are the same as for members living in Finland.

-The candidates will be published at the end of February.
-An election engine is opened on 11 March to help you find just the right candidate for you.
+Get to know the candidates in the different electoral districts below.
+You can also try out the election engine or the candidate search engine (in Finnish) to find the most suitable candidate for you.
 The electoral alliances who have nominated candidates are presented in TEK magazine (in Finnish).

 Electoral districts for Tekniikan Akateemiset ry: